Written by Helen Epaminonda,

 Both the taxis and Travel Express minibuses operate a 24 hour service, and you can take the minibus direct from your home address, or you can take it from one of the many Travel Express pick up points.

-There is still no train system in Cyprus, unlike Cyprus’s sister country Greece that has a metro system.
+There is still no train system in Cyprus, unlike its neighbour Greece, which has a metro system.
 A train system did come up on the Cypriot government’s agenda, but the feasibility study showed that it would be very difficult to do this, and so the plans were abandoned.
 But buses have recently been introduced.

 City bus systems

 But then, a few years after Cyprus joined the European Union, it received some funds to introduce a new bus system.
 So then we had some lovely new modern, and yes, air-conditioned buses!
-They look the same as the single decker British buses, no double decker ones though, and the buses have a different colour for each town.
-The Limassol ones are blue, and the Paphos ones are yellow, and the Larnaca ones I think are green!
+They look the same as the single-decker British buses, no double-decker ones though, and the buses have a different colour for each town.
+The Limassol ones are blue, the Paphos ones are yellow, and the Larnaca ones I think are green!
 Although the buses are not kept as shiny and clean outside as they tend to be in the U.K., they are kept clean inside.

-Know your budget when you move to Cyprus with a free, no-obligation quote from Smart Currency Exchange, ranked #1 on Trustpilot for money transfer.
+Know your budget when you move to Cyprus with a free, no-obligation quote from Smart Currency Exchange, ranked #1 on Trustpilot for money transfers.

 Hiring a car in Cyprus